 2) Relate with the recipient on a first-name basis

-While you may not immediately know your email recipients by their first names, it’s worth it to do some digging and find a first name that you can use on your email.
+You may not immediately know your email recipients by their first names.
+However, it’s worth it to do some digging and find a first name that you can use on your email.
 Addressing your sender by their first name establishes a cordial and personalized tone.
 Without doing this, you will create the impression that you’ve not done even the most basic research, such as figuring out their name.
 This is one of the reasons that a cold email might be ignored.

 3) Create a connection